How I work

 The length of therapy is entirely for the client to choose.
 Sometimes a problem may take several months to resolve, but just as often it can be concluded in just three or four meetings.

 For problems which are interfering with a healthy lifestyle including anxiety, compulsive disorders & addictions: I have developed a specific approach to resolving 'anxiety', OCDs, general anxiety disorder and depression.
 The roots of these problems may like in unprocessed experiences of abandonment, unresolved trauma or experiences in life.
 My programme uses a short course of hypnotherapy, combined with counselling, to resolve the core issue and to re-imprint the experience so that you are able to free yourself of the behaviour or symptom which is limiting your life.

 Please call or email for more information about this treatment approach.

 Everything you communicate to me is treated in the strictest confidence, and any notes I take are available for you to see.

 I will never break confidence unless you give consent for me to share information, or if I have concerns about your safety, or the safety of other people.

 All professional therapists and coaches discuss their clients with a supervisor as a professional requirement.
-Supervision is designed to protect your interests and to assist me in my professional development.
+Supervision is designed to protect your interests and assure the quality of my work.
 Your full name will not be given to my supervisor.